-One day in 2012 I read a random blog post about a Dutch company called The Impossible Project was creating new film for Polaroid instant cameras, because Polaroid themselves had discontinued their official film.
+One day in 2012 I read a random blog post about a Dutch company called The Impossible Project creating new film for Polaroid instant cameras, because Polaroid themselves had discontinued their official film.
 I thought it was a pretty neat article, but otherwise went about my day as normal.

 The very next day, I went to a flea market and randomly came across a Polaroid Spirit 600 for $5.
 I bought the camera for fun and put in an order for some new film from that Dutch company.
 Since then, Polaroids have become my favorite way to take pictures of things.